genesis86/Clustering---mining-patent-data-and-product-data/README.md

 It took this much clicking around to create a page that has no foreseeable purpose other than to allow others to scoop my work.
 /#/ the language is extremely dense and oriented toward those who already program apps or have some other programming-oriented pretend-purpose in this world

+# do something useful for a change, apprats.